KasperKnop/WEB2/09 Testing/README.md

 { "presets": ["@babel/preset-env"] }
 ```

-You can now run all `test.js` files with `npm run test`.
+You can now run all `test.js` files with `npm test`.
 If you are using _Create React App_, everything will already be set up for you.

 ## 2. Capitalizing a String